Haddon-Sandefur/CFB-ML-App/README.md

 >[!IMPORTANT]
 >This repo will not work without an R script called `req.R`, which should be created by external users and placed in `cfbapp/helpers/`.
 This script must then contain variables:
-> * OPENAI_API_KEY: String.
+> * `OPENAI_API_KEY`: String.
 The user's OpenAI api key.
-> * PROMPT2: A string dictating the rules for the LLM's behavior ('PROMPT2' because that's how it's referenced in other scripts).
+> * `PROMPT2`: A string dictating the rules for the LLM's behavior ('PROMPT2' because that's how it's referenced in other scripts).
-> * CFBD_API_KEY: String.
+> * `CFBD_API_KEY`: String.
 The user's `cfbfastR` api key.
 This is needed for the schedule table.
 Further, in this script, the user must supply the following code:
 >   * `Sys.setenv(CFBD_API_KEY = CFBD_API_KEY)`
 > * DO NOT PUBLISH THIS UNLESS PRIVATE